Error-331/code_tests/docs/bible/quotes.md

 #### Self-Control

-*"Are you running with a plan in place, or are you making things up as you go?"*
+...Are you running with a plan in place, or are you making things up as you go?...

-...So I do not run aimlessly; I do not box as one beating the air...
+*"So I do not run aimlessly; I do not box as one beating the air"*

 **(1 Corinthians 9:26 ESV)**

-...But I discipline my body and keep it under control,[a] lest after preaching to others I myself should be disqualified...
+*"But I discipline my body and keep it under control,[a] lest after preaching to others I myself should be disqualified"*

 **(1 Corinthians 9:27 ESV)**

+#### Listening

+*"Know this, my beloved brothers: let every person be quick to hear, slow to speak, slow to anger;"*

+**(James 1:19 ESV)**

+*"for the anger of man does not produce the righteousness of God."*

+**(James 1:20 ESV)**

+...We are quick to offer advice and criticism and quick to jump to conclusions...

+...But this often leads to fighting, bitterness, and grudges...